mobilizejs/mobilize.js/README.rst

 Running tests
 -------------
-Go to tests folder and execute node <testname>.js
+Go to tests folder and execute:
+	node <testname>.js
 TODO: Script for running all tests.

 Testing Nokia devices: